-- constantly innovating to transform healthcare. - work necessary to achieve our ambitious goals. - our fears, lead change, and challenge the status quo.
+- innovating to transform healthcare.

+- necessary to achieve our ambitious goals.

+- fears, lead change, and challenge the status quo.

-• We connect with and treat everyone we interact with - inside and
+• We connect with and treat everyone we interact with - inside and outside

-• We strive to be our authentic selves, listening and communicating effectively, and showing empathy toward others by walking in
+• We strive to be our authentic selves, listening and communicating effectively, and showing empathy toward others by walking in their shoes.

-We are part of a high-performing team and adopt a learning mindset, keeping our members at the center of everything we do to create a
+We are part of a high-performing team and adopt a learning mindset, keeping our members at the center of everything we do to create a personal,

 • We hold ourselves to the highest ethical and integrity standards.
-We build trust by doing what we say we are going to do and by
+We build trust by doing what we say we are going to do and by acknowledging and

-• We are open and transparent, getting sustainable results the right way and helping others make better, more informed decisions.
+We are open and transparent, getting sustainable results the right way and

-We are industry leaders, thinking creatively and critically, and
+• We are industry leaders, thinking creatively and critically, and constantly

-We stand up for what we believe in and are committed to the hard
+• We stand up for what we believe in and are committed to the hard work

-We continuously learn by stepping out of our comfort zones to conquer
+• We continuously learn by stepping out of our comfort zones to conquer our